FountainJS/fountainjs.github.io/src/data/docs/design.md

 As an early design choice, we chose to force the minimum Node version to 4 for the whole FountainJS.

 Thereby we have the freedom to use all ES6 features the new versions of Node allows.

+# NPM 3+

+We prefer NPM version to 3 to manage our dependencies.